hashkat/hashkat/docs/installation.md

     `cd hashkat`

 10. Once in this directory, you can see the list of all the files and directories that compose the #k@ project.

+11. You must do a build of hashkat on your computer by typing in the command:

+    `./run.sh -O --build`

-11. In order to run simulations on hashkat, you must first edit the .bashrc file.
+12. In order to run simulations on hashkat, you must first edit the .bashrc file.
 You can enter this file by typing in the command:

     `nano ~/.bashrc`

-12. Once inside this file, assuming you have hashkat at the top of your home directory, you must type in:
+13. Once inside this file, assuming you have hashkat at the top of your home directory, you must type in:

     `export HASHKAT=~/hashkat`